yazi-rs/yazi-rs.github.io/docs/resources.md

 - [first-non-directory.yazi](https://github.com/lpanebr/yazi-plugins/tree/main/first-non-directory.yazi) - Skip directories and jump to the first file with one keypress.
 - [time-travel.yazi](https://github.com/iynaix/time-travel.yazi) - Browse forwards and backwards in time via BTRFS / ZFS snapshots.
 - [cdhist.yazi](https://github.com/bulletmark/cdhist.yazi) - Use cdhist to fuzzy select and navigate within Yazi from your directory history.
+- [cd-git-root.yazi](https://github.com/ciarandg/cd-git-root.yazi) - Changes directory to the root of the git repository you are currently in.

 Bookmarks: